 There are not many people who are conscious of the actual purpose of the CFR.
 This same truth holds for the other intertwined "Think Tanks" like the Bilderbergers and the Trilateral Commission.
 There is probably not one person in a thousand who would be able to identify the CFR, even though it is probably the most powerful political entity in the country.
 It is doubtful that many Americans have even heard of the Council on Foreign Relations never mind knowing its intents and purpose.

 The Council on Foreign Relations is a mega-powerful organization that even overshadows Congress.
-Its financing comes from tax-exempt foundations and it tries to convince the public that it acts for humanitarian needs.
-The actual agenda of the CFR is to negate national sovereignty and to incorporate the United States into a global government with its members holding control, which also include the extremely wealthy.
+Its financing comes from tax-exempt foundations, and it tries to convince the public that it acts for humanitarian needs.
+The actual agenda of the CFR is to negate national sovereignty and to incorporate the United States into a global government with its members holding control, which also includes the extremely wealthy.

 It seems that the purpose and goal of the CFR is to create a global fascist state.
 The CFR sets major policy decisions without knowledge or scrutiny by the public.
-It seems as though the Council operates above and outside the systems set in place by the original Constitution, requiring elected representatives that are responsible to answer to the people.
+It seems as though the Council operates above and outside the systems set in place by the original Constitution, requiring elected representatives that are responsible for answering to the people.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.